-- Lift the mobility aid up on one side and place a 14 cm high wooden block under the battery case so that the wheels are off the ground and can rotate freely.
-Use proper lifting techniques. - Repeat the same procedure on the other side of the mobility aid. - Remove both the anti-tip system protective caps.
+- Lift the mobility aid up on one side and get a second person to place a wooden block around 14 cm high underneath it so that the wheels are suspended freely. - Repeat the same procedure on the other side of the mobility aid. - Remove both the anti-tip system protective caps.
 The protective caps on the anti-tip system will either be held using a screw or a cable tie depending on the mobility aid's date of manufacture. - Undo the two bolts (2) with a 1/4" socket spanner, and remove the bolts together with the nylon washers (3).